-If you are using Bitbucket, GitHub, or GitLab hosted in your own servers, the url parameter may not contain a bitbucket, github, or gitlab string.
-In this case, you can use the XSLT parameter host to indicate which service are you running.
+If you are using Bitbucket, GitHub, or GitLab hosted on your own servers, the url parameter may not contain a bitbucket, github, or gitlab string.
+In this case, you can use the XSLT parameter host to indicate which service you are running.